rdkcmf/rdk-aamp/README.txt

 To add channelmap for CLI, enter channel entries in below format in /opt/aampcli.cfg *<Channel Number> <Channel Name> <Channel URL>

+or

+To add channelmap for CLI, enter channel entries in below format in /opt/aampcli.csv
+<Channel Number>,<Channel Name>,<Channel URL>
 ================================================================================================
 Following line can be added as a header while making CSV with profiler data.